Martexte/martexte.github.io/README.md

 # Introduction
-A dedicated GitHub website where that is a portfolio.
+A dedicated portfolio GitHub website.

 # Content
 *to be added later